aseichter2007/ClipboardConqueror/readme.md

 Key Features:
 --------------
-* Locally run large language model support with KoboldCPP/lite for powerful, secure, text processing.
+* Locally run large language model support with KoboldCPP for powerful, secure, text processing.
 * Combines user-supplied text with AI output for precise customization.
 * Supports multiple languages and contexts for diverse applications.
 Not all LLM models are multilingual, some configuration may be required.
 * Can utilize various personas and roles for different tasks.